CS2620DagOleg/gPRC/README.md

 3. **Listing Accounts**
    - Request a list of all user accounts, with an optional regex pattern for filtering (e.g. users starting with “A”).

-4. **Logging**
-   - Both client and server write timestamped log files for debugging and auditing in a `logs/` directory.

 ---

 ## 3. Architecture and Flow